agrc/deq-enviro/README.md

 This is accomplished via Google Apps Scripts.
 An example script and json config can be found in the `src/apps-script` directory.

 Note that the Apps Scripts GCP project needs to be pointed at the same GCP project as the hosting project.

+This [blog post](https://medium.com/geekculture/how-to-call-google-cloud-run-or-cloud-functions-from-apps-scripts-c0086289c965) was a good reference for setting it up.